-All coaches will need to register with USA Hockey, attend the required CEP certification clinic, complete the required SafeSport training, complete the online Consent to Screen form required by the Tri-State Affiliate, sign a Waiver of Liability form, and register to coach for SYHA.
+All coaches will need to register with USA Hockey & SYHA, attend the required CEP certification clinic, complete the required SafeSport training, and complete the national level background screening.
 All Head Coaches/Directors will be required to complete an application prior to coaching interviews.
 If you have any questions, please contact Jesse Monell.

 House Hockey's 10 Commandments

 Here are a some things to consider as you